ohrrpgce/ohrrpgce/README-source.txt

   hella way too big.
 -----------------------------------------------------------------------------
 INSTRUCTIONS
+  (Windows/Linux)
+    Unpack the source code to a new folder
+    Install FreeBasic
+    Run makegame.bat to compile the game player
+    Run makeedit.bat to compile the game editor
+  (DOS)
     Install the OHRRPGCE source code into C:\OHRRPGCE\
-  Install Quickbasic 4.5 into C:\QB45\
+    Install QuickBasic in C:\QB45\
-  If you want to install to a different location you should edit env-set.bat If you install Quickbasic 7.1 instead you will need to edit env-set.bat If you are using Windows, run the "OHRRPGCE Hacking" shortcut.
-  If you are using real DOS, run env-set.bat
+    If you want to install to a different location you should edit env-set.bat If you install Quickbasic 7.1 instead you will need to edit env-set.bat If you are using real DOS, run env-set.bat
-  Type "compile" to compile the source code into EXE files
+    Run compile.bat to compile the player and editor
 -----------------------------------------------------------------------------
 MAKING IMPROVEMENTS
   There are still lots of bugs that need to be fixed.
 For a list of known